Regional election poses crucial test for French far right - WTMJ

 Marine Le Pen, leader of the far-right National Rally, has spent a decade trying to cast off the extremist reputation that made the party anathema to many French voters in its previous guise as the National Front.
 A failure to win control of a region Sunday would mark a stinging setback for the rebranded party.

-There were plenty of hand sanitizer bottles but not many voters at a polling station in Saint-Quentin in northern France as Sunday’s elections got under way.
-Paris voting stations that sometimes see lines stood largely empty, other than a few elderly voters.
-Turnout nationwide was less than 13% by midday.
+“It’s shameful,” said Suzette Lefèvre, a retiree who voted in Saint-Quentin in northern France.
+“Our parents fought for us for this and people aren’t following suit.”

+Philippe Corbonnois, another retiree who turned out in Saint-Quentin, opined that young people “maybe don’t believe in politics.”

 A record-low turnout of 33% in the first round of voting on June 20 proved particularly damaging for the National Rally and Le Pen’s hopes of securing a regional breakthrough to bolster her 2022 presidential campaign.
-The party has not previously won a region.
+The party hasn’t previously won a region.

 Polls had suggested that Le Pen’s party had some momentum, with legitimate ambitions to win control of leadership councils in one or more of France’s 12 mainland regions.